Skip to main content

 8. Know That You’re Not Alone

 It’s common for someone going through a financial setback to feel embarrassed or ashamed.
-As much as we may hate to admit it, money is closely tied up in our self-worth.
+As much as we may hate to admit it, money is closely tied to our self-worth.
 If you suddenly find yourself in a position where you’re struggling to make ends meet, it’s easy to feel like something’s wrong with you.
 That you are alone in all of this.

 7. Keep Saving and Investing (Even Just a Little)